greg80303/greg80303.github.io/maps/README.md

 ## Legend / Layers

 The map highlights several different aspects of the District's involvement in the Whisper Creek community in Arvada, CO.
-Each unique aspect is captured in a "layer", and you can enable disable layers using the legend in the upper left of the screen.
+Each unique aspect is captured in a "layer", and you can enable/disable layers using the legend in the upper left of the screen.

 <img src="./images/map-legend.png" width=400>